anatoliykmetyuk/anatoliykmetyuk.github.io_/posts/2017-03-10-matryoshka-intro.md

 }
 ```

-In order to find a sum of all the elements of a list, we should add its `head` to the sum of all the elements of its `tail`.
-If the list is `Empty`, the result of the summation is `0`:
+In order to find the sum of all the elements in a list, we should add its `head` to the sum of all the elements of its `tail`.
+If the list is `Empty`, the result of the summation is 0:

 ```{.scala include="code/matryoshka-intro/src/main/scala/matryoshkaintro/C1NonDry.scala" snippet="ListEx"}
 ```